 Has this prototype been used by someone for some prolonged time period?

-If so: What is the ratio between the compost you produce, compared to what is needed by the plants?
+what is needed by the plants?
 What is the ratio between the liquid fertilizer produced and what the plants need?

 "I am testing the system in everyday life at the moment but too little time has passed to make final statements yet.
 But normally you would start with more or less filled plant boxes and add fertilizer and humus soil from time to time until you eventually have to remove excessive soil or add more plant boxes.
 But the ratios depend very much on how intensive you use the vermicompost, what kind of plants you grow and what kind of food scraps you put in..."